 The MCCG 2012 recommends that the tenure of an Independent Director should not exceed a cumulative term of nine years.
-Upon completion of the nine years, an Independent Director may continue to serve on the Board subject to the Director's re-designation as a Non-Independent Director.
+Upon completion of the nine years, an Independent Director may continue to serve on the Board subject to the Director's redesignation as a Non-Independent Director.
+None of the existing Independent Directors has served on the Board of Directors for a cumulative term of nine years.